 In utilizing the ancient stories and teachings about sky thunderbirds, the earthly human thunderbirds (shamans) followed suit and built nests, too made of stones, in order to do vision quests.
 In this way they would be able to receive guidance in dreams and visions from their thunderbird ancestors residing in the spiritual realm of the Sky World.
 To this day Bird Mountain is still used by human thunderbirds (shamans) to attain spiritual guidance, complete personal medicine work, make gifts and offerings to manitous (spirits), complete fasts and vision quests, and connect with the spirits of ancestors.
 This also includes connecting with the living spirits of “flyers” like songbirds, woodpeckers, ravens, hawks, vultures, eagles and of course the thunderbirds and the Great Bird too.
 Bird shamanism is alive and well atop Bird Mountain!

 Since the last Ice Age people have been using bird feathers and the high places where birds perch, roost, rest and nest in direct association with the ancient human practices of bird shamanism.
 It is believed bird shamanism originated in prehistoric Siberia around 70,000 to 100,000 years ago.
-It then eventually made its way here to Turtle Island (North America) at some point during the last Ice Age or just after it when the Wisconsin glacier began to retreat and melt away 12,000 years ago.
+It then eventually made its way here to Turtle Island (North America) at some point during the last Ice Age or just after it when the Laurentide glacier began to retreat and melt away 18,000 years ago.
 It was at this time some human beings migrated by walking from Siberia to Alaska and then ever southward into North America.
-Others too came from eastern Asia by boat along the Pacific coastline to inhabit western North America.
-As proof of this, all Indigenous Nations native to North America to this very day still adorn their sacred regalia and ceremonial items with wild bird feathers – eagle, vulture, hawk, and turkey feathers are particularly respected and revered – and all still practice some form of bird shamanism which is retained as an ancestral memory passed on into the present day from our distant past or “since time immemorial.”
+Also, possibly 24,000 years ago, other people called Solutreans came from prehistoric Europe by boat by following the edges of Atlantic ice to inhabit eastern North America.
+A cultural memory of this is that all Indigenous Nations native to North America, to this very day, still adorn their sacred regalia and ceremonial items with wild bird feathers – eagle, vulture, hawk, and turkey feathers are particularly respected and revered – and most still practice some form of bird shamanism which is retained as Indigenous Traditional Knowledge.
+This has been passed on into the present day from our distant past or “since time immemorial” as we like to say.

 This is all based on the ancient human idea that a bird itself represents, or symbolizes, the “spirit” or the “spirit flight” of a human being; when their spirit, or soul, travels into a different realm in dreams while asleep or upon death and entry into the Spirit World of the Ancestors.
 As such, the actual practices of ancient bird shamanism which started in Asia and Siberia (possibly with prehistoric yet highly intelligent and imaginative human beings called the Denisovans) began thousands and thousands of years ago – possibly 70,000 years ago.
 And yet bird shamanism still survives today among our modern, highly advanced and technological human cultures worldwide.
 And that is truly impressive in itself!